makrai/notes/tausczik10-liwc.md

 * style words are linked to people’s social and psychological worlds
   * the reader needs to know who “I” and “you” refer to.
 Where is “here”
   * referents that are shared by two people in a particular conversation
-  * (cf. Chung & Pennebaker, 2007)
+  * (cf Chung & Pennebaker, 2007)
   * detect emotional and biological states, status, honesty

 # The Social and Psychological Meaning of Words

-* In this section, we give a brief discussion of psychological processes and a small set of related of language categories.
-The section concludes with a comprehensive summary of findings about the correlates of word categories from a large group of studies
+* In this section, we give a brief discussion of psychological processes and a small set of related of language categories
+* The section concludes with a comprehensive summary of findings about the correlates of word categories from a large group of studies

 ## Attentional Focus: Pronouns and Verb Tense